 - idea, ideas, immanent, intellect, treatise, esse, hume, berkeley, spinoza, res, natura, descartes

-In case you were wondering whether this kind of crude counting could detect a change in journal policy, I think you have the answer right there.
-It’s a bit interesting that we see a fall at the Journal and the Review as well, but that’s a story for another topic.
+Is it possible this kind of crude counting could detect a change in journal policy?
+I think that’s possible I think you have the answer right there.
+It’s a bit interesting that there is a fall at the Journal and the Review as well, but that’s a story for another topic.